bitsneak/htlle-da-env/Diplomarbeit/da-base-template/tools/time/README.md

 #### Examples

-- `python time-calculator.py -u`
+- `python time-reporter.py -u`
-- `python time-calculator.py -i -a`
+- `python time-reporter.py -i -a`
-- `python time-calculator.py -u -s time`
+- `python time-reporter.py -u -s time`
-- `python time-calculator.py -i -o desc`
+- `python time-reporter.py -i -o desc`
-- `python time-calculator.py -u -f 1900-01-01`
+- `python time-reporter.py -u -f 1900-01-01`
-- `python time-calculator.py -i -t 1900-01-01`
+- `python time-reporter.py -i -t 1900-01-01`
-- `python time-calculator.py -u -b main`
+- `python time-reporter.py -u -b main`
-- `python time-calculator.py -i -e`
+- `python time-reporter.py -i -e`
-- `python time-calculator.py -u -ef`
+- `python time-reporter.py -u -ef`
-- `python time-calculator.py -i -ef="report.json"`
+- `python time-reporter.py -i -ef="report.json"`
-- `python time-calculator.py -u -ef=".\reports\"`
+- `python time-reporter.py -u -ef=".\reports\"`

 ### GitHub

-The Python script can also be run in a GitHub Action.
+The Python script can also be run as a GitHub Action.
 Create a folder `.github/workflows` in the root of your repository.
-Now paste `time-calculator.yml` into the newly created folder.
+Now paste `time-reporter.yml` into the newly created folder.
 It is recommended to rename the GitHub Action to `time.yml`.
 This GitHub Action does not trigger automatically, so when needed trigger it manually with the [workflow dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event.
 The time report is then saved as an [artifact](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow#about-workflow-artifacts) in the latest **successful** workflow run.

 **Author:** [Marko Schrempf](https://github.com/bitsneak)